-And then I think back to his own legendary life and the fact that the collection of poems only came to be because a border guard insisted that he write down the essence of his wisdom before he left the Middle Kingdom and continued towards the Himalayas on his water buffalo.
+And then I think back to his own life.
+The collection of poems we know him for only came to be because a border guard insisted that he write down the essence of his wisdom before he left the Middle Kingdom and continued towards the Himalayas on his water buffalo.

 I want to shout out to him – “Hey, Lao Tzu, where do you think you’re going?”

 After crossing the border he was never heard of again.
-We can only imagine the stupendous camp sites he came upon in his travels!
+Lao Tzu – the ramblin’ boy!

 Eliot’s Four Quartets is one of those places I’ve returned to often to pitch my tent!
 Here is one of my favourite sections –